Education in South Africa

 Education in South Africa is governed by two national departments, namely the Department of Basic Education (DBE), which is responsible for primary and secondary schools, and the Department of Higher Education and Training (DHET), which is responsible for tertiary education and vocational training.
 Prior to 2009, both departments were represented in a single Department of Education.

-Among sub-Saharan African countries, South Africa has one of the highest literacy rates.
-According to The World Factbook - Central Intelligence Agency as of 2019, 95% of the population age 15 and over can read and write in South Africa were respectively literate.
+In 2025, the South African literacy rate was 95%, and the second-highest on the African continent (after Seychelles).

 The DBE department deals with public schools, private schools (also referred to by the department as independent schools), early childhood development (ECD) centres, and special needs schools.
 The public schools and private schools are collectively known as ordinary schools, which are roughly 97% of schools in South Africa.
+Unlike in most countries, many public schools charge tuition (referred to as fees).
+No-fee schools were introduced on a limited basis in 2007.

 The DHET department deals with further education and training (FET) colleges now known as Technical and Vocational Education and Training (TVET) colleges, adult basic education and training (ABET) centres, and higher education (HE) institutions.

 The nine provinces of South Africa also have their own education departments that are responsible for implementing the policies of the national department and dealing with local issues.

 In 2010, the basic education system comprised 12,644,208 learners, 30,586 schools, and 439,394 teachers.
 In 2009, the higher education and training system comprised 837,779 students in HE institutions, 420,475 students in state-controlled FET institutions and 297,900 in state-controlled ABET centres.

 In 2013, the South African government spent 21% of the national budget on education.
 Some 10% of the education budget is for higher education.

-The Human Rights Measurement Initiative (HRMI) finds that South Africa is fulfilling only 72.1% of what it should be fulfilling for the right to education based on the country's level of income.
+The Human Rights Measurement Initiative (HRMI) finds that South Africa is fulfilling only 57.1% of what it should be fulfilling for the right to education based on the country's level of income.
 HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
-While taking into consideration South Africa's income level, the nation is achieving 70.4% of what should be possible based on its resources (income) for primary education and 73.8% for secondary education.
+While taking into consideration South Africa's income level, the nation is achieving 70.8% of what should be possible based on its resources (income) for primary education and 80.9% for secondary education, but 19.6% in general for education quality.

 Structure and policies

-The Department of Basic Education is headed by the director-general, Hubert Mathanzima Mweli, and its policy is made by the minister Angie Motshekga and the deputy minister Reginah Mhaule.
-The department of Higher Education and Training is headed by the director-general, Gwebs Qonde, and its policy is made by the minister Blade Nzimande and the deputy minister Buti Manamela.
+The Department of Basic Education is headed by the director-general, Hubert Mathanzima Mweli, and its policy is made by the minister Siviwe Gwarube and the deputy minister Reginah Mhaule.
+The department of Higher Education and Training is headed by the director-general, Gwebs Qonde, and its policy is made by the minister Nobuhle Nkabane and the deputy minister Buti Manamela.

 Both departments are funded from central government taxes.
 The department of Basic Education pays a portion of teachers' salaries in government schools, but independent schools are funded privately.
 Government schools may, under certain circumstances, supplement their funds through parent contributions.